 Stout’s sits proudly in the center of Red Cedar Lake, an 1800-acre lake in northeastern Barron County, Wisconsin (just two hours, 114 miles east of the Twin Cities).
 There are two islands connected by a 100-foot walking bridge.
 The two islands have a combined acreage of 18 acres.
 All lodging is located on the West Island; the East Island has walking trails as well as a small picnic cabin on the northern tip.
 Red Cedar Lake is known for its water quality, its fishery, and for its quietude.

 At Stout’s Island Lodge, every room is different, every nook and cranny holds some unique surprise.

 “The main lodge is something out of a Bavarian fairy tale – dark wood, four-inch plank floors, and a vaulted ceiling crossed by heavy carved beams imported from Germany ....The cabins blend into the trees; dark-stained, their roofs green with moss, they seem to rise organically out of the ground.
 Railings are often made of sticks.
 And of course, it’s quiet – no cars, no interlopers.
 For real solitude, wander the smaller, uninhabited island linked by an iron bridge, a structure given to Frank Stout by Andrew Carnegie.”

 Dining at Stout’s

-Chef Michael Beck’s culinary creations are inspired by the rich traditions of the Upper Midwest and the incredible local farmers, artisans, and purveyors who supply the Lodge.
+Stout's culinary approach is inspired by the rich traditions of the Upper Midwest and the incredible local farmers, artisans, and purveyors who supply the Lodge.
 Much of the summer produce served at Stout's is grown organically.
 Note: Our included meals are vegetarian and delicious, but don't worry!
-If you crave that bison burger or maple encrusted salmon, you'll have enough down time to indulge!
+If you crave that bison burger or maple encrusted salmon, you'll have enough down time to indulge.

 Q & A